TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

-• Security awareness e-learning platforms: The largest segment by contract volume.
-Annual licences for platforms (KnowBe4, Proofpoint Security Awareness, Mimecast, and EU alternatives) delivering modular online training to all staff.
-Typical contract values: €15,000–€150,000 per year depending on headcount.
+• E-learning platform licences: Annual licences for platforms (KnowBe4, Proofpoint Security Awareness, Mimecast, and EU-hosted alternatives with GDPR-compliant data residency) delivering modular online training to all staff with completion tracking.
+Typical contract value: €15,000–€150,000 per year depending on headcount.
+Tendered under CPV 80533100-0 or 48731000-7.

 Key CPV Codes